aliceITR/projects/Mobile_Programs/Country_List_RecylerView_With_NavView/README.md

-# Program # 1
+# Country_List_RecylerView_With_NavView
-Name:  Sam Blair
-Cosc 4735

-Description:  I ran it on a Samsung Galaxy s9 and built it for android 10.

-Anything that doesn't work:
-Everything works
+Very simple to run, open it and look at the various countries.
+If you tap on one a snackbar pops up and says the name of the selected country.